-Venture capitalists can be a good option for those companies that are still so new that are considered too risky to obtain funding from more traditional means.
-Something to keep in mind, though: unlike a bank loan, online loan or most angel investors, where the entrepreneur is only expected to pay back the amount of the loan plus interest, many venture capital investments come with the expectation of ownership shares, thus ensuring that the investor has a say in the future and direction of the company.
-As such, if you’re really just looking for someone to write you a check and perhaps offer some advice when asked, this may not be the best option for you.
+Venture capitalists can be a good option for those companies that are still so new that are considered too risky, and they find it hard to obtain funding from traditional means.
+Something to keep in mind, though: unlike a bank loan, online loan or most angel investors, where the entrepreneur is only expected to pay back the amount of the loan plus interest, many venture capital investments come with the expectation of ownership shares.
+This means the investor has a say in the future and direction of the company.
+As such, if you’re really just looking for someone to write you a check and perhaps offer some advice, this may not be the best option for you.

-Factoring/invoice advances is another clever way to get your business up and running even without a traditional loan.
+Factoring/invoice advances is another clever way to get your business up and running, even without a traditional loan.
 Through this method, a service provider will float you the money up-front on invoices that have been issued.
 Once those customers pay you back, you then pay back the initial provider.
 This can allow you to have a faster turnaround in accepting new projects, as you are closing that pay gap that so many new companies struggle with.

 - What type of factoring does my business need?

 - What amount of the outstanding invoices needs to be funded, and by when is the money needed?